jamiebeach/Learning-2024/README.md

 And AI will be at the center of it all...

-So now, the beginning of 2024, I am certain that I need to learn as much about artificial intelligence as I possibly can.
+So now, the beginning of 2024, I am certain that I need to (once again) learn as much about artificial intelligence as I possibly can.

 This is the goal.
 And this github repo will detail the journey.